kandreyc/unity-csharp-patch/README.md

 >
 > Not all language features will be available. the provided list of them is here [UnityRoslynUpdater](https://github.com/DaZombieKiller/UnityRoslynUpdater)
 >
-> Patch will modify the Editor installation, so all the projects that using it will be affected (default for unity C# version will be used for compilation, but from newer (patched) dotnet sdk)
+> Patch will modify the Editor installation, so all the projects that are using it will be affected (default for unity C# version will be used for compilation, but from newer (patched) dotnet sdk)

 1. Add the package via git url ``url``
 2. Ensure Unity Editor is closed